STAMP-project/Cling-application/data_analysis/manual-analysis/failure-explanation.md

 }
 ```

 The [method in the caller class (method `newCallNode`)](projects/closure/src/com/google/javascript/jscomp/NodeUtil.java#L2878) is not used internally in the project, which tends to indicate that it should be called by external classes.
-However, there is no specific documentations or comments about input parameters.
+However, there is no specific documentation or comments about input parameters.
 If one passes a null value as a parameter to this method, the method passes this null value to [one of the methods of the callee (`addChildToBack`)](projects/closure/src/com/google/javascript/rhino/Node.java#L608).
 The callee method throws `NullPointerException` with that null value.

 Note: the caller class contains more than 150 public/protected method calls.
 Each of them has multiple input parameters and multiple branches to call.
-Unlike EvoSuite, Cling only focus on the methods which interact with the callee class.
+Unlike EvoSuite, Cling only focuses on the methods which interact with the callee class.

 ## ST46